ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 ```
    - **Question:** Is it obvious that we can access the Dashboard?
 (Y/N)
    ```
-   It is not obipous that we can access the Dashboard.
+   It is not obvious that we can access the Dashboard.
    ```

 2. Press the up arrow on your keyboard to run the same command, but this time, pipe `| grep Dashboard` to the end of your command to return all instances of the word `Dashboard` on the page.